guardian/invoicing-api/src/main/scala/com/gu/invoicing/invoice/README.md

 #### With CLI

-1. Get invoicing-api+uat@guardian.co.uk Zuora OAuth client credentials
+1. Get invoicing-api+dev@guardian.co.uk Zuora OAuth client credentials
 1. Follow docs in `Cli.scala` and create `Stage` and `Config` environmental variables
 1. Performance can be estimated with something like
     ```